MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 ## Summary

-In the first part of this bootcamp, we have experimented with MarkBind as a user.
+In the first part of this bootcamp, we experimented with MarkBind as a user.
 We have set up the master branch MarkBind and created a new MarkBind site.
 We have also created content with MarkBind components/syntax and deployed our site.

 <box type="tip" seamless>